KUMARSUMIT585/Rest-Assured/README.md

 # Rest-Services

-This project basically is Java , spring boot based back end api layer .
+This project basically is written in Java & spring boot .
 Responds with json data upon request.

 #Pre Requisites